dissonant-research/example/angr/README.md

 That looks like a lot of work, though.
 Especially when the source code wasn't available.
 Which leads us to...

 ## Angr
 Doing things by hand is time consuming; luckily, we have plenty of angr.
-Angr contains a symbolic analysis engine for automatically modeling code logic, and path-finders to look for a defined solution state by using that symbolic modeling with concrete values (hence, "concolic").
+Angr contains a symbolic analysis engine for automatically modeling code logic and finding paths to a concrete solution state. ("Concolic" is a portmanteau of "concrete" & "symbolic.")

-We already have everything we need to know about the binary in order to find a flag.
-We know that executing 0x0040292c grabs the success string to be printed, and executing 0x402941 grabs the failure string to be printed.
-We have no idea what the state of each of the 13 characters will be when it reaches a success state, but that doesn't matter; we can let angr grind away for possible values which will satisfy a path to 0x0040292c, while avoiding any paths that lead to 0x402941.
+Therefore, we already have everything we need to know about the binary in order to find a flag.
+We don't have to reverse engineer the linear equations by hand.
+We see that executing 0x0040292c accesses the success string to be printed, while executing 0x402941 accesses the failure string to be printed.
+We have no idea what the state of each of the 13 characters will be when it reaches a success state, but that doesn't matter; we can let angr grind away for possible values which will satisfy a path to 0x0040292c.
+To help it along, we can also tell angr to explicitly avoid any paths that lead to 0x402941.

-Using angr's python interface, it was possible to [quickly develop baby-re-simple.py](https://github.com/dissonant-research/examples/blob/master/angr/baby-re-simple.py), which finds a solution in about 3:45 minutes on my workstation.
-This is a brute-force solution, and doesn't make use of most of angr's capabilities.
+Using angr's python interface, it was possible to [quickly develop baby-re-simple.py](https://github.com/dissonant-research/examples/blob/master/angr/baby-re-simple.py), which finds a solution in less than four minutes on my workstation.

 ```python
 #!/usr/bin/env python